NORTHTOWN CENTER

 A renovation of the mall's northern (Queen Avenue) facade got underway in August 2014.
 120,000 square feet of inline store space was demolished, with 63,000 square feet rebuilt as an exterior-entranced Streetscape of casual dining restaurants.
 Two "grand" mall entrances were also installed.
 Buffalo Wild Wings became the first operational Streetscape restaurant in June 2015.
 It was joined by Outback Steakhouse and Bonefish Grill in February 2016.
 As the new Streetscape was being created, the interior of the shopping complex was given a face lift.

 Brookfield Property Partners, based in Hamilton, Bermuda, acquired a share of General Growth Properties in 2016.
 In August 2018, Brookfield established 100 percent ownership of the corporation.
 Hence, NORTHTOWN MALL became part of the Brookfield retail center portfolio.
-Brookfield "flipped" the shopping hub in February 2022.
-Great Neck, New York's Kohn Retail Investment Group became the new proprietor.
+Brookfield flipped the shopping hub in February 2022, with Great Neck, New York's Kohan Retail Investment Group became its new proprietor.

 Sources: